Old Marylebone Town Hall wedding photographerFor your Westminster Register Office wedding

 I have listed the seven ceremony rooms below along with their capacities.
 If you click on the photographs it will take you through to a room page with more photos and details.

 As of 30 June 2018 I have worked in all bar the Paddington Room (booked for September).
 My feeling in January that I would love every room has proved true.
-The eight weddings that I have covered so far have been some of the happiest (and most fun) that I can remember.
-I have a total of sixteen booked for 2018 and you can see some of these in the blog posts below.
+The nine weddings that I have covered so far have been some of the happiest (and most fun) that I can remember.
+I have a total of twenty two booked for 2018 and you can see some of these in the blog posts below.

 Old Marylebone Town Hall wedding photography FAQs